Past Award Recipients

 United States Naval Medical Officer, Class of 1985

-Mr. Roach served two tours as a U.S. Naval Flight Surgeon, the first in Okinawa, Japan, and the second at Naval Air Station Washington D.C.
+Mr. Roach served two tours as a U.S. Naval Flight Surgeon in Okinawa, Japan, and the second at Naval Air Station Washington D.C.
 He also served one overseas tour as a general surgeon in Sicily, and three tours as a combat surgeon in Afghanistan and Iraq.
 Stateside, he has worked at two Navy hospitals as a general and oncologic surgeon, the Naval Medical Center in Portsmouth, Vir., and Lovell Federal Health Care Center in North Chicago.

 Mr. Roach is married with three daughters and is the author of one novel, The End, and one nonfiction memoir, Citizen-Surgeon.